Piittchoune/devops/02-sysadmin/linux/certification/01-prep-for-rhcsa.md

----

----

 # ****RHEL 8: Using Essential Tools****

 ## Introduction Red Hat and enterprise Linux

+:warning: All header tagged with (📝) are important to learn for passing the RHCSA cert ! :warning:

 ### Red Hat Enterprise Linux

 Red Hat Family :

 - RHEL - Free but require support subscription for updates
 - CentOS - Red Hat rebuild with community support and updates.
 Project ends December 2021
 - Alma Linux
 - Rocky Linux
 - Fedora ❤️

 ### 📝 Understanding Linux commands

 Running commands:

 Linux is case sensitive, commands, options and arguments need to be typed in the correct case.

 Hidden file begin with a dot.